anitab-org/mentorship-android/README.md

 * You can find the respective html files of the different testsuites under the heading classes in `index.html` report.

 ## Documentation

+To learn more about the project's goals and progress, check out [Mentorship Roadmap](https://github.com/orgs/anitab-org/projects/2).

 To learn more about this app you can look at [this project's wiki](https://github.com/anitab-org/mentorship-android/wiki).